Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 Since 1977, the Foundation has approved investments of more than $125 million in more than 1,000 projects in 36 states and the District of Columbia.
 Hundreds of companies, including AOL, GE, BP Solar, Texas Instruments, and Johnson & Johnson, have benefited from BIRD grants.

-Dr. Eli Opper, the former Israeli chair of BIRD, has said that BIRD is a strong pillar of U.S.-Israel industrial cooperation and that the extreme success of BIRD has led Israel to adopt similar models of R&D with other countries.
+Dr. Eli Opper, the former Israeli chair of BIRD, has said that BIRD is a strong pillar of U.S.-Israel industrial cooperation and that its success has led Israel to adopt similar R&D models with other countries.

 Several California companies have taken advantage of the BIRD program, including Telkelec, Caere Corporation, and Harris Corporation, and have received more than $35 million in grants.

-In July 2011, two new California-based companies were awarded BIRD grants to begin collaboration with Israeli companies.
+In July 2011, two new California-based companies were awarded BIRD grants to collaborate with Israeli companies.
 Access Systems America, from Sunnyvale, will team with Human Monitoring to develop a social e-publishing ecosystem for interactive content.
-In San Francisco, Affine Systems will start coordination with Ron Soferman to develop an online video ad-targeting application using computer vision technology.
+In San Francisco, Affine Systems will start coordinating with Ron Soferman to develop an online video ad-targeting application using computer vision technology.

 In December 2011, two California-based companies were awarded BIRD Foundation grants to partner with Israeli companies.
 San Ramon-based Mirion Technologies was awarded funding through the BIRD Foundation to partner with the Israeli-based company iFibers to develop a portable laser thermoluminescence radiation dosimeter.
 Also, Laguna Niguel-based company Daylight CIS was awarded funding through the BIRD Foundation to partner with Semantipedia to develop a web-based, semantic platform for Life Sciences.
 These grants are part of over $8.1 million awarded by BIRD to nine new projects in December 2011 to companies throughout the U.S. and Israel.